gmarokov/worldwildweb-dev-blogs/blog-posts/ansible-provision-dev-win/ansible-provision-dev-win.md

 # Conclusion

 I'm sure you as developer make a lot of tweaks to your os, me too.
 Having a few more tweaks to add, would be great to share some ideas and extend it even further.
+I also created a playbooks for [Ubuntu](https://github.com/gmarokov/ansible-playbook-postinstall-ubuntu) and [Fedora](https://github.com/gmarokov/ansible-playbook-postinstall-fedora), check them out if you are using one of this distros.